MaxHill/dotfiles/README.md

 # Installation
+1. Setup ssh with 1password
+2. Pull this repo down to ~/dotfiles
-Run the install.sh bash scrip to setup the environment.
+3. Run the install.sh bash scrip to setup the environment.

 # Updates
 The install script is none-desctructive and can be run multiple times.